FailAcademy/learning/wdp-london/_lessons/week-01/01-intro-to-html.md

 - [HTML - Hamburger Mark-up Language](http://www.dontfeartheinternet.com/02-html/)

-Your goal for the end of the first day is to have the different sections of the [Project 1](../../project/project-1-aloha-homepage/) website roughed-out in HTML.
+You're goal for the end of the first day is to have the different sections of the [Project 1](../../project/project-1-aloha-homepage/) website roughed-out in HTML.

 For help with how to get started, see the [RED HTML Wiki](https://redacademy.github.io/html-fundamentals/#setting-up-a-project).